How to fly with a dog: General rules, cost and travel tips

 Seasoned traveler Hilary Sloan, of New York City, who has flown her small dog Ella Bean all over the U.S. and Europe, shares her vet’s advice: “If your dog is a dog that has a meltdown every time you put him in a car, traveling is not going to be fun.
 If your dog thinks every trip inside their bag is an adventure, and they just go to sleep and are happy to be with you, traveling with your dog can be a tremendous amount of fun.”

 While this advice might serve to prepare you for your dog’s baseline disposition during travel, there are ways to make the experience more comfortable and less stressful for any pup and their owner.
-If you think a flight is definitely in your future, check out this guide to the general rules, cost and helpful tips.
+If you think a flight is definitely in your future, check out this guide to the general rules, cost and helpful tips for flying with your dog.

 Preparing for travel